Scrap Metal Dealers Act 2013

 - The correct fee for either a Site licence or Collectors’ licence

 5) Please be aware that as a scrap metal dealer you must in most cases be registered as a Waste Carrier with the Environment Agency.
-See their guidance on registration and your responsibilities as a waste carrier.

 Other Application Forms